 European Chemical Industry News & Insights

-Repsol to Invest €800 Million in Tarragona Renewable Methanol Plant
+Repsol to Invest €800 Million in Europe's First Renewable Methanol Plant

 At a glance

-• The plant will receive over €800 million investment and start operations in 2029.
+• The Tarragona Ecoplant will receive over €800 million investment to produce renewable methanol from waste.

 Investment and Location

-Repsol is set to invest over €800 million in the Ecoplant located in Tarragona.
-This facility will be the first in Europe to produce renewable and circular methanol from waste through gasification, a process developed by Enerkem, a partner of Repsol.
+Repsol's Board of Directors has approved an investment exceeding €800 million for the Ecoplant in Tarragona.
+This facility will be the first in Europe to produce renewable and circular methanol from waste through gasification, a process developed by Enerkem, a Repsol partner.

 The plant will process up to 400,000 tons of municipal solid waste annually, converting it into 240,000 tons of renewable fuels and circular products.
-The renewable methanol will be derived from organic waste, while circular products will come from non-organic waste like non-recyclable plastics.
+The renewable methanol will be derived from organic waste, while circular products will come from non-organic waste, such as non-recyclable plastics.

 Timeline and Employment

-Scheduled to start operations in 2029, the project will create 340 direct, indirect, and induced jobs, along with approximately 2,800 jobs during the construction phase.
-The plant will be integrated into Repsol's industrial complex in Tarragona, leveraging existing infrastructure.
+Set to begin operations in 2029, the Ecoplant will create 340 direct, indirect, and induced jobs, with an additional 2,800 jobs during the construction phase.
+The facility will be integrated into Repsol's industrial complex in Tarragona, leveraging existing infrastructure to transform the center into a multi-energy hub.

 EU Support and Environmental Impact

-The Ecoplant has been selected by the European Union's Innovation Fund for its high potential in reducing emissions and its innovative approach.
-It is expected to cut 3.4 million tons of CO2 emissions over its first decade of operation.
+The European Union has selected the Ecoplant for funding from the Innovation Fund program, recognizing its potential to reduce emissions and its innovative approach.
+The plant is expected to cut 3.4 million tons of CO2 emissions over its first decade of operation.

 Decarbonizing Transport